XenonHan/Tower-Defense-Game/readme.md

 							This function would choose the closest monster and attack (I assume monster.java would have a function call "damage(int)" for me to reduce HP on monster)

-7. Coordinate getGraph(): This function may helps you to plot the attack route from tower to the closest monster, it return a Coordinate object, which contain the x, y coordinate of the closest monster and also the slope of the straight line (for laser tower);
+7. Coordinate getGraph(): This function may helps you to plot the attack route from tower to the closest monster, it return a Monster object, which modified the slope to the straight line (for laser only) coordinate of the closest monster and also the slope of the straight line (for laser tower);

+8. int getAttackCost():return the recourse needed for attack action

 Other internal functions (difficult tower with tiny difference):